ScottehMax/pyMon/README.md

 Pokémon Showdown! chatbot, programmed in Python.

-**NOTE: This repository is extremely outdated and doesn't really reflect the current state of the codebase.
-It will be updated when I have time.**

 ### Installation

 If you have [pip](https://pypi.python.org/pypi/pip) installed, you can just run the following from the working directory: